Visiting Catalina Island: A Complete Travel Guide

 Catalina Island Hotels

 Situated on top of the hill in Avalon with the best views in town is Zane Grey Hotel.
-In the early 1900s, the then-famous author Zane Grey purchased this estate in the 1920s and turned it into a hotel that is still operating to this day.
+In the early 1900s, the then-famous author Zane Grey purchased this estate the 1920s and turned it into a hotel that is still operating to this day.
 The pool is heated year-round, the rooftop has sweeping views of Avalon, and there is a shuttle to and from the town of Avalon (since it’s on top of the hill) from 8 am-10 pm.
 We 100% would stay here again when visiting Catalina.
-Don our shuttle driver who has lived on the island since 1990 gave us all the insider information that I’ve included in this guide today!
+Don our shuttle driver who has lived on the island since 1990 gave us all the insider information that I’ve included in this guide today.
+Book your stay here!

-Located directly in Avalon town, this hotel is another great option if you want to be closer to restaurants and the beach.
-The interior has been remodeled recently and the balconies have great views of the city!
+Located directly in Avalon Town, this hotel is another great option if you want to be closer to restaurants and the beach.
+The interior has been remodeled recently and the balconies have great views of the city.
+Book your stay here!

 What to Pack for Catalina